natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20MLU%20(China).md

 '''Pros:'''

 * Equipped with both SARH missiles and air-to-ground weapons, unlike most counterparts in different nations
-* Radar has TWS unlike other F-16 variants
+* Radar has TWS unlike early F-16 variants
 * Impressive payload for interception missions with up to 6 x AAMs
-* Impressive manoeuvrability at around 700 km/h, useful when there's the need for a dogfight
+* Impressive manoeuvrability at almost all speeds
 * Equipped with a drogue chute for shorter landing distance

 '''Cons:'''

-* Suffers from the FBW overload limits of 9G
 * Rather small 20 mm ammunition count
 * Engine consumes jet fuels at high rate when afterburning, will run out of fuel relatively quickly without drop tanks
 * Lacks IRST sensor for target acquisition